-The ceremony called for the construction of a gigantic wooden sarcophagus in the form of a purple buffalo and a 25-meter-tall funeral tower with nine tiers – called a bade.
+The ceremony called for the construction of a gigantic wooden sarcophagus in the form of a purple buffalo.
+Together with a 25m tall funeral tower with nine tiers – called a bade.

 The ceremony started at 12.30 under a blazing hot sun when the first group of pallbearers, from the more than 2000 who had come from the surrounding villages, literally picked up the cremation tower.

 It was quite a sight as it wobbled and then turned in the crowded streets… The tower was then turned sideways so that the coffin carrying the body of Tjokorda Istri Sri Tjandrawati could be transferred from the high platform built to one side.

 Further hectic clearing of tourists out of the way soon followed.
-Which has to be said was not explained all that well and ended up with a lot of pushing and shoving of moist, sweat-drenched people back behind an imaginary line – the location of which was far from clear to the “pushee”.
+Which has to be said was not explained all that well and ended up with a lot of pushing and shoving of moist, sweat-drenched people back behind an imaginary line.
+The location of which was far from clear to the “pushee”.

+To the great relief of all concerned, every body and every thing made the journey to the cemetery safely.
 The sarcophagus and funeral tower were positioned for the cremation.
 And then the intricate preparations commenced, including the transfer of the coffin in to the sarcophagus.